olavt/silabs-matter-ota/README.md

 Open the .slcp file in your bootloader project and select "SOFTWARE COMPONENTS".

+Note!
+Need to add some information about using Simplicity Commander to look at the Flash Map to figure out the Bootloader Storage Slot Setup settings.

 Install the "GBL Compression (LZMA)" component under Platform->Bootloader->Core:

 ![GBL Compression (LZMA)](./images/bootloader-core-gbl-compression-lzma.png)